alchemyplatform/aa-sdk/site/glossary/terms.md

 ## Wallet-as-a-Service (WaaS)

 Also called a key management service (KMS).
 WaaS is a software as a service provider that stores private key material.
-A WaaS provider will be classified under one of the [signer custody types](#signer).
+A WaaS provider would be classified under one of the [signer custody types](#signer).